thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Google Apps Script:** cloud-based scripting platform using JavaScript to integrate Google Workspace workflows
 * **Flask:** a lightweight Python web framework used to build web applications, APIs, and backend services
 * **Django:** a high-level Python web framework that enables rapid development of secure, scalable, and database-driven web applications
-* **FastAPI:** a modern Python web framework for building high-performance APIs with automatic validation, type hints, and asynchronous support
+* **FastAPI:** a modern Python web framework for building high-performance APIs with automatic validation, type hints, and async support
+* **WebsocketAPI:** browser-based interface that allows web apps to communivate without HTTP requests for live chat and online gaming
 * **Spring Boot:** a Java-based backend framework that simplifies building production-ready web applications, APIs, and microservices

 ## Desktop